 Additional equipment and baggage will only be carried if there is room and it can be safely stored or secured.

-If your application is refused again, you can request for your case to be heard by the Appeals Panel.
-The panel will consider all aspects of your case and provide a response within 3 days of hearing.
-If your application is again refused and you wish to appeal against the decision, you can request for your case to be heard by an appeals panel.
-For further details on this appeals procedure and to request a form, contact Democratic Services on 01225 718024.
+If your application is refused again, you can request for your case to be heard by the appeals panel.
+The panel will consider all aspects of your case and provide a response within 3 days of the hearing.
+This is the last avenue of appeal within the council.
+For further details on this appeals procedure and to request a form, contact democratic services on 01225 718024.